Emmatassone/pyTKQEvolution/README.md

-# pyKQEvolution
+# pyTKQ-Evolution

-pyKQEvolution is a python package to process, transform and analyze physics from Rochester catalog of numerical simulations.
+pyTKQEvolution is a python package to process, transform and analyze physics from Rochester catalog of numerical simulations.

 ## Authors